Book Stacks Unlimited: History

 Offering 500,000 titles, Book Stacks had 35 staffers who gave their book recommendations to visitors.
 Other features included a daily literary journal, summaries of new books, RealAudio interviews with authors and forums in which customers could ask questions and discuss books.
-Books could be searched by title, author, subject, keyword or ISBN number.
+Books could be searched by title, author, subject, keyword or ISBN.

 In 1996, Book Stacks became a wholly owned subsidiary of Cendant Corporation, a consumer services company based in Stamford, Connecticut, and previously known as CUC International.
 In 1997, Book Stacks became part of Cendant's virtual mall, netMarket, a one-stop Internet shopping site which included an online music store and an online video store, both operating from the Book Stacks offices in downtown Cleveland.
 The books.com url was subsequently sold to Barnes & Noble; www.books.com now redirects to www.barnesandnoble.com.